Caquins of Brittany

+History

+The first records of the caquins occur in the statues of Raoul Rolland, Bishop of Tréguier, where they are referred to as "cacosi".
+A document from 1444 then refers to them as "cacoust", and ducal mandate from 1475 introduces the term "caqueux".

 Legal restrictions

 Plan of Saint-Pol-de-Léon Cathedral, identifying a door reserved for use by the Caquins at No. 62.

 The Caquins were subjected to a variety of laws restricting their actions in society, this included restricting what work they could undertake, and while they could own land they were prohibited from building.

 On 12 February 1425, John V, Duke of Brittany in his constitutions forbade the Caquins to engage in trade and demanded their separation from others.
 However, on 16 April 1447, the duke allowed the Caquins to take leased land in the bishopric of Vannes, as well as elsewhere.

-On 18 December 1456, Peter II, Duke of Brittany, issued a long ordinance on fouages (the tax paid by each feu), where he declared that the Caquins were exempted from this tax.
+In 1456, mandates from Peter II, Duke of Brittany re-affirmed the separation of "caqueux [caquins], malornez, and ladres" from other people.
+On 18 December 1456, Peter II issued a long ordinance on fouages (the tax paid by each feu), where he declared that the Caquins were exempted from this tax.

 There were also various religious restrictions imposed on the Caquins, such as having to enter churches through special doors separate from other congregants.

 Discrimination

-In parish records of births, they were listed at the end, upside-down with illegitimate children.